I remember the first time I tried to build a website. I stared at the screen for hours, wondering whether I could select Bluehost or Hostinger?

 But then I tried Hostinger.
 And wow… their hPanel (yep, that’s what they call it) looked modern and fast.
 At first, it felt unfamiliar, but it grew on me.

-- If you’re someone who wants that instant comfort, go with Bluehost.
+- If you want instant comfort, go with Bluehost.

 - If you’re okay exploring something new (that works really well), Hostinger’s dashboard is pretty good.

-My take is that, once you have passed the newness, you can go with Hostinger.
+My take is that, once you've passed the initial newness, you can go with Hostinger.

 Security & Backups